MinoMino/minqlbot/README.md

 minqlbot
 ========

-A administration bot for Quake Live, extensible with plugins.
+An administration bot for Quake Live, extensible with plugins.

 This is the source of the DLL.
 When you compile this for release, it'll add the base of the Python files as a resource and load them from there.
 When compiled for debug, it'll look for them in